Aotearoa Music Photography Awards 2025

 Tom Grut, Weyes Blood

-Tom wins $500 in cash and his winning image will be part of future exhibitions of the 2024 AMPA.
+Tom wins $500 grant and his winning image will be part of future exhibitions of the 2024 AMPA.

 Tom stated, "Very stoked!
 Her music was so angelic that I was trying to capture some of that ethereal quality by playing around with shutter speeds and the way the light was reflecting against that white dress.
 It was all quite dreamy. "